Houlak/houlak-cli/README.md

 The wizard will guide you through:

 - Checking prerequisites (AWS CLI, Session Manager Plugin)
-- Configuring your AWS profile
+- Configuring your AWS profile in `~/.aws/config`
-- Testing your connection
+- Testing your connection to Parameter Store

 ### 2. Connect to a Database